Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when

-Life is full of valuable lessons, whether they have been good or bad, as long as you live on earth you’ve learned them throughout the years.
-Lessons learned from the past can attain priceless or costly experiences.
+Life is full of valuable lessons, whether they are good or bad, as long as you live on earth, you’ll learn them throughout the years.
+Lessons learned from the past can be a priceless or costly experience.
 These experiences come with lessons that are continuous learning, and how you learn them can have an impact on your life.
 Therefore, it's best to learn the lessons while you're still young.
 If you don't, the consequences will affect your life as you get older.

 Throughout life, how you learn life lessons will bring about huge discoveries, or many disappointments and failures.
 Moreover, when you learn, they are full of wisdom which is not at all hard to gain if you take on the responsibility, you can gain a lifetime of knowledge.

 There is an old proverb that says, “Youth is wasted on the young?”
 I believe that saying to be so true and I wish I'd hadn't wasted my youth on things that were petty and not worth my time or worrying about, with my heartaches that gave me regrets and pain I should have put them behind me move forward and lived.
 After all, we all have to follow our own individual path, perceive there aren't new lessons and there no distinctive method to learn them in life.

 However, as I aged and develop wisdom and maturity, I realize my mistake affects many more people than just me.
 It took me many years to understand that I can flop and yet not be a failure.
 The most resilient people aren’t the ones that don’t fail, but the ones that do and learn from it.
 If only I had developed a growth mindset earlier, I could have accomplished more, but I wasted away time and fritter away my abilities in childish carelessness.